GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Abstract

 \section{Abstract}

 We introduce GeoDANO, a geometric vision-language model (VLM) with a domain-agnostic vision encoder, for solving plane geometry problems.
 Although VLMs have been employed for solving geometry problems, their ability to recognize geometric features remains insufficiently analyzed.
 To address this gap, we propose a benchmark that evaluates the recognition of visual geometric features, including primitives such as dots and lines, and relations such as orthogonality.
 Our preliminary study shows that vision encoders often used in general-purpose VLMs, e.g., OpenCLIP, fail to detect these features and struggle to generalize across domains.
-We develop GeoCLIP, a CLIP-based model trained on synthetic geometric diagram–caption pairs to overcome the limitation.
+To overcome the limitation, we develop GeoCLIP, a CLIP-based model trained on synthetic geometric diagram–caption pairs.
 Benchmark results show that GeoCLIP outperforms existing vision encoders in recognizing geometric features.
 We then propose our VLM, GeoDANO, which augments GeoCLIP with a domain adaptation strategy for unseen diagram styles.
 GeoDANO outperforms specialized methods for plane geometry problems and GPT-4o on MathVerse.
+The implementation is available at \begingroup \url{https://github.com/ml-postech/GeoDANO}\endgroup.